Skip to content

 Viewers

-10. Click the “Copy Sharing Information” button, click the “Done” button, and paste the text in your email to send to viewers.
+10. Click the “Copy Sharing Information” button, click the “Done” button, and paste the text into your email to send to viewers.

 Copy sharing information button